 Another typical example of a linear free divisor in low dimensions is the discriminant in the space of binary cubics (see, e.g., \cite[Examples 1.4.
 (2)]{GMNS}).
 Here we have $D=\cV(h)$, where $h=-y^2z^2+4xz^3+4y^3w-18xyzw+27x^2w^2\in \dC[x,y,z,w]$, and we obtain that

 In this case the Hodge filtration on $\cO_{\dC^4}(*D)$ is generated in level one, with first Hodge ideal

-Notice that similar computations are possible to some extend for other linear free divisors of SK-type, such as those given by the $E_6$- and $E_7$-quivers.
+Notice that similar computations are possible up to some extent for other linear free divisors of SK-type, such as those given by the $E_6$- and $E_7$-quivers.
 Under the assumption of Conjecture \ref{con:GenLevel}, one could give generating level bounds, using the calculation of Bernstein polynomials from \cite{ThesisBarz}.

-We finish this subsection with some examples of non-reductive linear free divisors in low dimension, as found in \cite[Example 5.1, Table 6.1]{GMNS}, that we summarize in the following table:
+We finish this subsection with some examples of non-reductive linear free divisors in low dimension, as found in \cite[Example 5.1, Table 6.1]{GMNS}, that we summarize in the table below.

 In all those cases, the Hodge filtration on the corresponding ring of meromorphic functions is generated at level 0.